3 ETFs For Thanksgiving Week

 John Hancock Multifactor Mid Cap ETF (JHMM)

-The John Hancock Multifactor Mid Cap ETF (NYSE: JHMM) isn't as levered to Thanksgiving as BETZ and CLIX, but with mid-cap stocks perking up, the fund is worth considering.
+The John Hancock Multifactor Mid Cap ETF (ARCA: JHMM) isn't as levered to Thanksgiving as BETZ and CLIX, but with mid-cap stocks perking up, the fund is worth considering.
 JHHM is rooted in quality, size and value factors.

 “The resulting portfolio has noticeable tilts toward smaller and more-profitable stocks than the Russell Midcap Index, but its value tilt is less pronounced,” according to Morningstar.
 “The quality focus is the primary culprit, as very cheap stocks tend to rank poorly in profitability metrics.
 This is a worthy trade-off.
 Mild value exposure is a fair price to pay to avoid stocks whose low profitability makes them unlikely to deliver strong returns.”